INVESTOR ALERT: F45 Training H - GuruFocus.com

-Robbins+Geller+Rudman+%26amp%3B+Dowd+LLP announces that purchasers or acquirers of F45 Training Holdings, Inc. (NYSE: FXLV) common stock pursuant and/or traceable to F45 Training’s offering documents issued in connection with F45 Training’s July 16, 2021 initial public offering (“IPO”) have until February 6, 2023 to seek appointment as lead plaintiff in the F45 Training class action lawsuit.
-Captioned Goer v.
-F45 Training Holdings, Inc., No. 22-cv-01291 (W.D.
-Tex.), the F45 Training class action lawsuit charges F45 Training as well ascertain of its top executives and directors with violations of the Securities Act of 1933.
+SAN DIEGO, Dec.
+12, 2022 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of F45 Training Holdings, Inc. (NYSE: FXLV) common stock pursuant and/or traceable to F45 Training's offering documents issued in connection with F45 Training's July 16, 2021 initial public offering ("IPO") have until February 6, 2023 to seek appointment as lead plaintiff in the F45 Training class action lawsuit.
+Filed in the Western District of Texas and captioned Goer v.
+F45 Training Holdings, Inc., No. 22-cv-01291, the F45 Training class action lawsuit charges F45 Training as well as certain of its top executives and directors with violations of the Securities Act of 1933.

 If you suffered substantial losses and wish to serve as lead plaintiff of the F45 Training class action lawsuit, please provide your information here: